BA in Archaeology

 - CAS AN 101 (Introduction to Cultural Anthropology)

-- One additional CAS AN course (to be chosen in consultation with the student’s advisor)
+- One additional CAS AN course selected in consultation with the advisor

 Second Major or Minor

 Because archaeologists’ study of the human past draws so widely on other fields and links to interests across the liberal arts, sciences, and professions, the major in Archaeology works particularly well in combination with a second major or complementary minor.
 Recent Archaeology students, with strong encouragement and support from their advisors, have branched out to major or minor in related areas including anthropology, history, and international relations; history of art and architecture, classical and medieval studies; foreign languages and regional (European, Latin American, Middle Eastern, African, etc.) studies; biology and chemistry, earth and environmental sciences, marine science, computer science and engineering, and medical science; as well as communications and journalism.
 Many other major-major or major-minor combinations with Archaeology are possible.

 Honors in the Major

 Qualified students may elect to write a substantial research paper for honors in the major (the equivalent of two regular courses).
 A written proposal describing the project must be submitted to the undergraduate advisor no later than the end of the junior year.

 Learning Outcomes for the BA in Archaeology